trevorki/ultimate-rules-rag/texts/Official-Rules-of-Ultimate-2024-2025.md

 7.C.6.
 If an injury timeout is called between points, all time limits are suspended until the injured player is removed from the field.

 7.C.7.
 Any player, coach, or observer should call an injury timeout for a player who is bleeding or has an exposed open wound.
 7.C.7.a.
 This timeout takes effect when the call is made (i.e., is not retroactive to the time of injury).
 If the disc is in the air or the thrower is in the act of throwing at the time of the call, the timeout begins when the play is completed.
 However, the disc is returned to the thrower if avoiding potential contact with the bleeding player is determined to have affected the play.
 7.C.7.b.
 This timeout may last up to 70 seconds, during which time the injured player must have the wound effectively covered in order to return to the point in progress.
 7.C.7.c.
-If play cannot be restarted with the injured player's wound effectively covered in 70 seconds, the player's team may either
+If play cannot be restarted with the injured player's wound effectively covered in 70 seconds, the player's team may either:
 7.C.7.c.1. replace the injured player according to 7.C.3, or 7.C.7.c.2. call a team timeout, if they have one, in order to extend the time frame to have the wound effectively covered and leave the player in the game.
 7.C.7.d.
 A bleeding or exposed open wound is "effectively covered" if it is covered with a dressing sturdy enough to withstand the demands of activity and able to prevent bodily fluids from coming in contact with other players.
 7.C.7.e.
 Any player whose clothing has blood on it must have the affected areas disinfected or must change the clothing before returning to play.
 7.C.7.f.
 Whether a player may return to play is determined by appropriate medical staff.
 If medical staff is not available, captains and coaches may agree that a wound has been effectively covered and any clothing issues have been addressed.

 7.D.
 Technical Timeout: A technical timeout may be called for illegal equipment, a dangerous condition, or a broken disc.

 7.D.1.
 Any player recognizing a condition that endangers themselves or other players may call a technical timeout during play by calling "technical."
 The thrower may call a technical timeout during play to replace a cracked, torn, deeply gouged, creased, or punctured disc; a warped, wet or dirty disc does not qualify.
 The timeout begins at the time of the call.
 If the disc is in the air or the act of throwing at the time of the call, the timeout begins when the play is completed.
 7.D.1.a.
 If a player discovers a dangerous condition after the disc is in the air or while the thrower is in the act of throwing and the player ceases play as a result, the disc is returned to the thrower regardless of the outcome of that pass.
 However, if both teams agree that ceasing play did not affect the outcome of the throw, the result of the play stands. [[For example, a receiver is not required to continue playing through a dangerous situation, such as a child wandering onto the field.
 In that case, the receiver should stop making a play on the disc in order to prioritize the safety of themselves and others, and the disc will be returned to the thrower once the dangerous situation is rectified.]]
 7.D.1.a.1.
 If possession reverts to the thrower, all players return to the locations they occupied at the time of the throw.

 7.D.2.
 Any player may briefly extend a stoppage of play to correct faulty equipment (e.g., to tie shoelaces or straighten a disc), but active play may not be stopped for this purpose.
 (Note: play does not stop during a turnover even if the disc is out-of-bounds.)